Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 That story has changed.

-Washington now imposes a capital gains excise tax on certain long-term capital gains, has enacted a new individual income tax scheduled to take effect on January 1, 2028, and is already facing a constitutional challenge to that new tax.
-For most Washingtonians, day-to-day taxes haven't shifted.
-But if you're a founder approaching a liquidity event, an investor with concentrated stock, or a high earner anywhere near the new thresholds, Washington is now a state with real income-tax planning to do.
+Washington now has a capital gains excise tax, a new 9.9% individual income tax taking effect January 1, 2028, and an active constitutional challenge to that new tax.
+For most Washingtonians, nothing has changed yet.
+But if you're a founder near a liquidity event, an investor with concentrated stock, or a high earner approaching the $1M threshold, the planning decisions you make in 2026 and 2027 matter more than they ever have.

 Current status

-ESSB 6346 has been enacted and is scheduled to apply beginning January 1, 2028.
-A referendum challenge to the new tax has been rejected by the Washington Supreme Court, which held that the bill falls within the "support of state government" exception to the referendum power; the Court expressly did not decide the constitutionality of the tax.
-A separate constitutional challenge filed in Klickitat County Superior Court remains pending.
+ESSB 6346 (Laws of 2026) has been enacted and is scheduled to apply beginning January 1, 2028.
+On May 14, 2026, a unanimous Washington Supreme Court rejected the referendum challenge, holding that the bill falls within the "support of state government" exception to the referendum power; the Court expressly did not decide the constitutionality of the tax.
+A separate constitutional challenge filed by the Citizen Action Defense Fund (CADF) — with former Attorney General Rob McKenna and former Washington Supreme Court Justice Phil Talmadge on the briefs — is now the only path to stopping the tax before it takes effect.
+Public records obtained from the Attorney General's Office suggest the legislation was deliberately drafted as a test case for revisiting Culliton v.
+Chase, 174 Wn.
+363, 25 P.2d 81 (1933) — the decision holding that income is “property” subject to the uniformity clause, which has anchored Washington's prohibition on a graduated income tax for nine decades.
 Taxpayers should plan as if the law takes effect on January 1, 2028, unless and until a court, initiative, or later legislation changes the result.

 Quick answers